FixedEffects/InteractiveFixedEffectModels.jl/README.md

 	An alternative would be the EM algorithm, which replaces iteratively missing values by the predicted values from the factor model until convergence.
 In my experience however, the EM algorithm is generally slower to converge.

-2. estimate weighted factor models, where weights are not constant within id or time
+2. estimate weighted factor models, where weights are not constant within id or time.
+Note however that, in this case, the cost function can have multiple local minima (Srebro Jaakkola)

 3. estimate factor models with a penalization for the norm of loadings and factors (Tikhonov regularization), ie minimizing